Raphael masterpiece worth £20m discovered in Haddo House in Aberdeenshire

 A 16th century masterpiece of the Virgin Mary believed to be the work of the Italian renaissance painter Raphael and worth around £20 million has been discovered in a Scottish stately home.

-Detective work by one of Britain’s leading art historians unearthed the remarkable find in the dining room of Haddo House, an Aberdeenshire mansion house run by the National Trust for Scotland.
+One of Britain’s leading art historians made the remarkable find in the dining room of Haddo House, an Aberdeenshire mansion house run by the National Trust for Scotland.

-Although there are three Raphael paintings on long-term loan to the National Galleries of Scotland, the “Haddo Madonna” is thought to be the only work by the artist in a public collection in Scotland.
+Although three Raphaels have been on long-term loan to the National Galleries of Scotland since 1945, the “Haddo Madonna” is the only publicly-owned painting by the artist in Scotland.

-The painting - which was bought by former owner George Hamilton-Gordon, the 4th Earl of Aberdeen and British Prime Minister between 1852 and 1844 - was wrongly attributed to a little-known Italian painter, Innocenzo da Imola, and value at just £20 in the late 19th century.
+The painting - which was bought by former Haddo House owner George Hamilton-Gordon, the 4th Earl of Aberdeen and British Prime Minister between 1852 and 1844.
+It was later wrongly attributed to a little-known Italian painter, Innocenzo da Imola, and valued at just £20 in the late 19th century.

 Designed by the celebrated Scottish architect William Adam in 1732 and extensively refurbished in the 19th century, Haddo House has a vast collection of fine art, including work by Pompeo Batoni, Sir Thomas Lawrence and James Giles.